-Appendix 3.
-Contact details
+Appendix 3 - Contact Details

-The Warden Mr Alastair Chirnside St Edward's School Woodstock Road Email: warden@stedwardsoxford.org Phone: +44(0)1865 319323 Oxford OX2 7NN The Bursar Mr Edward Hayter St Edward's School Email: Phone: Woodstock Road bursar@stedwardsoford.org +44(0)1865 319321 Oxford OX2 7NN Clerk to the Mrs Sue Turnbull St Edward's School Email: Phone: Governors Woodstock Road turnbulls@stedwardsoford.org +44(0) 7921 816821 Oxford OX2 7NN , , The Chair of Mr Chris Jones c/o Email: Phone: Governors St Edward's School jonesc@stedwardsoxford.org +44(0) 7921 816821 Woodstock Road Oxford OX2 7NN
+The Warden Mr Alastair St Edward's Email: Phone:

+Chirnside School warden@stedwardsoxford.org +44(0)1865

+Woodstock Road 319323

+Oxford OX2

+7NN

+The Bursar Mr Edward St Edward's Email: Phone:

+Hayter School bursar@stedwardsoford.org +44(0)1865

+Woodstock Road 319321

+Oxford OX2

+7NN

+Clerk to the Mrs Sue St Edward's Email: Phone:

+Governors Turnbull School turnbulls@stedwardsoford.org +44(0) 7921

+Woodstock Road 816821

+Oxford OX2

+7NN

+The Chair of Mr Chris Jones c/o Email: Phone:

+Governors St Edward's jonesc@stedwardsoxford.org +44(0) 7921

+School 816821

+Woodstock

+Road Oxford

+OX2 7NN

-Appendix 4.
-Unreasonable complaints
+Appendix 4 - Unreasonable Complaints

-- the School will not dismiss a complaint purely on the basis that the complainant is unreasonable.
-A consideration of the complaint itself will be made using the tests set out in this Appendix - a complaint may fall within one of the definitions outlined in Error!
-Reference source not found.This does not automatically make it an unreasonable complaint and the School will reach a balanced conclusion in determining whether the complaint is unreasonable - the long term costs of dismissing a complaint may outweigh the short term benefits, especially if it likely to inflame the complainant - the bar for dismissing complaints will be set high, and the decision to reject the complaint will itself be open to review - if the School dismisses a complaint, it will be prepared to show the evidence it considered in reaching a conclusion to ISI or a similar inspection body. - 1.
-We are committed to dealing with all complaints fairly and impartially, and to providing a high-quality service to those who complain.
-We will not normally limit the contact complainants have with us.
-However, we do not expect our staff to tolerate unacceptable behaviour and will take action to protect staff from that behaviour, including that which is abusive, offensive or threatening.
+The School will not dismiss a complaint purely on the basis that the complainant is unreasonable.
+A consideration of the complaint itself will be made using the tests set out in this Appendix.

+A complaint may fall within one of the definitions outlined.
+This does not automatically make it an unreasonable complaint and the School will reach a balanced conclusion in determining whether the complaint is unreasonable.

+The long-term costs of dismissing a complaint may outweigh the short-term benefits, especially if it likely to inflame the complainant.

+The bar for dismissing complaints will be set high, and the decision to reject the complaint will itself be open to review.

+If the School dismisses a complaint, it will be prepared to show the evidence it considered in reaching a conclusion to ISI or a similar inspection body.